aerohub/hugo-faq-theme/README.md

 - `name` is for naming a menu item
 - `weight` is for ordering
 - `url` is for linking a group (remember `id` from data file?)

+### Custom Styling

+To edit the css this theme uses, add your CSS to the assets folder then include it as part one of the `[params]` with the label `custom_css`.
+More information and an example can be found in the example [`config.toml`](//github.com/aerohub/hugo-faq-theme/blob/master/exampleSite/config.toml) file.

 ### Test your site